fullstack-spiderman/booksapp/README.md

 # BooksApp

-Template file for React.js project with Vitest and RTL
+Template file for React.js project with Vitest, RTL and Cypress

 ## Authors